-- b) Oversee the evaluation of the Board and of its committees and directors. - c) Oversee the ability of New IPF to attract and maintain the appropriate complement of personnel to fulfill its mandate and provide for succession of the Board and its committees and directors. - d) Recommend to the Board for approval a process for the selection of new directors and biennially review such process and recommend any changes thereto to the Board for approval.
+- a) Manage the process for identifying and recruiting candidates to be nominated for election or appointment to the Board, taking into consideration cultural, disability, gender, racial, regional and sexual orientation diversity, among other factors. - b) Oversee the evaluation of the Board and of its committees and directors. - c) Oversee the ability of CIPF to attract and maintain the appropriate complement of personnel to fulfill its mandate and provide for succession of the Board and its committees and directors. - d) Recommend to the Board for approval a process for the selection of new directors and biennially review such process and recommend any changes thereto to the Board for approval.
 The process must be done in a fair and reasonable manner. - e) Develop and maintain a pool of potential candidates for directors who meet the established criteria. - f) Review, and recommend to the Board for approval: - (i) The selection of the CEO through, if considered appropriate, a recruitment process or such other method determined by the Board. - (ii) The annual performance goals for the CEO. - (iii) The annual performance and compensation for the CEO - g) Review at least once annually, and approve: - (i) Succession plans for officers. - (ii) The annual performance goals for officers (excluding the CEO). - (iii) The annual performance and compensation for officers (excluding the CEO).